Georgia election: Ruling party claims victory, opposition protests | DW | 01.11.2020

 Georgian Dream has enjoyed a strong majority in parliament for the past eight years, but its popularity has sunk due to economic problems in the South Caucasian nation.
 The coronavirus pandemic has further hit the economy, which is expected to shrink 5% this year.

-Former President Mikhail Saakashvili, who founded the UNM and has spent years in self-imposed exile in Ukraine, described the results as a "triumph" for his bloc, and vowed to form a coalition government with other opposition parties.
+Former-President Mikhail Saakashvili, who founded the largest opposition party United National Movement (UNM), and has spent years in self-imposed exile in Ukraine, described the results as a "triumph" for his bloc, and vowed to form a coalition government with other opposition parties.

 "This is practically a great triumph of the Georgian opposition, despite the harassment, intimidation and pressure," he said in televised remarks from Ukraine.
 "In these conditions, our main task is to form a government of national unity."